abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/SUPABASE.md

 - If you see errors like `PGRST202 Could not find the function public.run_sql(query)`, run the SQL directly in the Supabase SQL Editor as above.
 The app does not require `run_sql` to function; it's only used for automation.
 - Ensure RLS policies are present; otherwise, the client may not be able to read profiles/attendance.
+- If sign-in fails with "Email not confirmed", either:
+  - Confirm the user's email by clicking the link sent by Supabase (required when email confirmation is enabled), or
+  - Disable "Confirm email" in Supabase Authentication settings for testing.

 ## Admin Access Considerations